Daniel-Mietchen/events/PIDapalooza-2018.md

 - [Key Elements of an Information Security Policy](http://resources.infosecinstitute.com/key-elements-information-security-policy/)
 - [Open Contracting Data Standard](http://standard.open-contracting.org/latest/en/)
   - see also the [corresponding PIDapalooza talk](https://pidapalooza18.sched.com/event/Cwmc/uniquely-identifying-organisations-and-people-in-anti-corruption-contexts)

+# About

+This file hosts my session proposal for [PIDapalooza 2018](https://doi.org/10.5438/11.0002).
+It was submitted on September 22, 2017, which was the extended [submission deadline](https://github.com/Daniel-Mietchen/events/issues/208).
+On October 11, I was notified that the proposal had been accepted.
+It is now [scheduled for 2pm CET on January 24](https://pidapalooza18.sched.com/event/Cwn9/pids-for-policyyeah-like-putting-ids-on-individual-elements-within-policiescool-righto) on [Stage 2](https://pidapalooza18.sched.com/venue/Stage+2).